Why dental hygiene?

-Our care: An immediate denture is created prior to the extraction of your teeth, and you then can wear the denture the same day you have teeth removed.
-A conventional denture is created after teeth are extracted and is designed to fit to your gums.
+Our care: An immediate denture is created before the extraction of your teeth, and you then can wear the denture the same day you have teeth removed.
+A conventional denture is created after teeth are extracted and is designed to fit your gums.
 Implant-supported dentures are secured with specially-designed dental implants.
 You will feel better, look younger, and be able to continue eating and speaking with confidence and comfort when we provide you with a denture or partial.

-Why Tooth-Colored Fillings?If a cavity has formed in one of your teeth, we can produce a natural-looking metal-free filling to strengthen your tooth and prevent further decay.
+Why tooth-colored fillings?If a cavity has formed in one of your teeth, we can produce a natural-looking metal-free filling to strengthen your tooth and prevent further decay.

 Our care: Tooth-colored fillings, made from composite resin, offer longer-lasting and more aesthetically pleasing protection for decayed teeth.
 This filling will help to prevent the need for a crown or root canal therapy, both of which can arise if decay continues unchecked.
 Patients appreciate tooth-colored fillings as an alternative to silver amalgam fillings because no one will ever be able to tell you’ve had a filling placed.

-Why Crowns & Bridges?
+Why crowns & bridges?
 Dental crowns are used when a tooth is heavily damaged but doesn’t need to be extracted.
 We believe in conserving your natural tooth whenever possible.
 Bridges consist of one or a few replacement teeth with crowns on either end; this is a viable option when you still have healthy teeth that can support a fixed bridge.